Humans of HighCamp

 Tyler Hinytzke

-Tyler Hinytzke is a Consultant at HighCamp.
-Tyler joined HighCamp in October 2021.
+Tyler Hinytzke is a Consultant at HighCamp and joined the firm in October 2021.

 Tell us about your journey from Intern to Consultant at HighCamp.

-I was in a graduate program at the University of Wisconsin–Milwaukee focused on investment management when one of HighCamp’s co-founders, who happened to be local, reached out to my instructor about an internship opportunity.
-Wanting a career in or adjacent to high finance, I applied, even though I knew nothing about private fund compliance.
+I was enrolled in a graduate program in investment management at the University of Wisconsin–Milwaukee when one of HighCamp’s co-founders, who happened to be local, reached out to my instructor about an internship opportunity.
+Seeking a career in or adjacent to high finance, I applied despite having no prior exposure to private fund compliance.

 At the time, the firm was small, so I interviewed with the entire HighCamp team.
 From those first conversations, I immediately felt it would be a great place to start my career.
 The positive and collaborative culture stood out throughout the interview process, and after accepting the internship in October 2021, I knew I had made the right choice.

-Right away, I began working directly with clients and shadowed two of HighCamp’s partners during a client engagement in my first few weeks.
-Through ongoing hands-on client work and close mentorship, combined with the firm’s internal training program, I quickly built a strong foundation in the Advisers Act and private fund regulations.
+From the start, I worked directly with clients and shadowed two of HighCamp’s Partners during a client engagement in my first few weeks.
+Through ongoing hands-on client work, close mentorship, and the firm’s internal training program, I quickly built a strong foundation in the Advisers Act and private fund regulations.

-After graduating in May 2022, I accepted a full-time associate position.
-Since then, I have taken on increasingly complex projects, broadened my regulatory expertise, and gained valuable perspective by observing senior team members navigate unique client situations.
-In March 2024 I was promoted to Consultant and have become the primary contact for several clients, which has been very rewarding.
+After graduating in May 2022, I accepted a full-time Associate position.
+Since then, I have taken on increasingly complex regulatory matters, broadened my regulatory expertise, and gained valuable perspective by observing senior team members navigate unique client situations.
+In March 2024, I was promoted to Consultant and have become the primary contact for several clients, which has been very rewarding.

 Tyler Hinytzke climbing moountain